ashesash/django-news-project/README.md

 The latest 4 stories are displayed in a carousel on the homepage, using the Glide.js library.
 The carousel autoplays by default and pauses when hovered.

-#### To Customize the Carousel:

-- Edit the `carousel.js` file in the `news/static/news/js/` directory to change the autoplay speed, pause on hover, and other settings.

 ## Customization

 ### Changing the Number of Stories in the Carousel